Skip to content

 4 String of characters which represent the quality score of each nucleotide in line 2; must have same number of characters as line 2

-So what happens if the sequencer is unable to make a decision on which base (A, G, C, T) is the correct one?
+So what happens if the sequencer is unable to decide which base (A, G, C, T) is the correct one?
 In this case, the sequencer will designate an N.

 Class Exercise